smalot/MagentoConnectorBundle/README.md

     php composer.phar require akeneo/magento-connector-bundle:v1.0.0-ALPHA1

-Then you have to add the ConnectorBundle to you `AppKernel.php` :
+Then you have to add the ConnectorBundle to your `AppKernel.php` :

     $bundles[] = new Pim\Bundle\MagentoConnectorBundle\PimMagentoConnectorBundle();